 According to recent studies, more consumers consider the values and ethics of a brand in their purchase choice and 92% of millennials prefer to buy products from ethical companies.
 And many consumers would boycott a company if it operates under irresponsible or unethical practices.
 Why?
-Connectivity and the smartphone made us more demanding and expectations are higher.
+Connectivity made us more demanding and expectations are higher.
 Consumers inform themselves about the products they consume and question the behavior of brands.

 In this new digital ecosystem, consumers demand social responsibility from brands.
 So, brands need to be authentic, transparent and have values, as well as the ability to communicate them properly.